 Saving is tough.
 For all our proper intentions, it is smooth to overlook a reimbursement or spend our financial savings on a weekend splurge.

-It’s due to that “mental accounting” that Australia’s big banks are tapping into behavioral technology with their new merchandise.
-The Commonwealth Bank of Australia’s (CBA) Goal Tracker device hopes to help customers shop via breaking up the amount into smaller, achievable milestones.
+Due to that “mental accounting”, Australia’s big banks are tapping into behavioral technology with their new merchandise.
+The Commonwealth Bank of Australia’s (CBA) Goal Tracker device hopes to help customers shop by breaking the amount into smaller, achievable milestones.

 Users are brought on to set dreams and despatched proactive messages – via a smartphone push alert – after payday to remind them to top up their financial savings.